Anatolian languages: Lydian

+Armenian–Anatolian language contact

+The possibility of Anatolian loanwords in Armenian has been discussed since the early 20th century.
+While proposed borrowings from Luwian are generally accepted, the existence of Hittite loanwords remains debated due to chronological and geographical concerns.

+Some scholars argue that clear evidence of Hittite influence would support the presence of Proto-Armenians in the Armenian Highlands during the 2nd millennium BC, contradicting theories of a later migration following the fall of Urartu.
+Potential Armenian loanwords in Urartian have also been cited as evidence for earlier Armenian presence.

+The region referred to in Hittite texts as Ḫayaša (14th–13th centuries BC) has been tentatively linked to parts of historical Armenia and possibly to the Armenian ethnonym hay, though this connection is contested.

+A small number of Hittite words have been compared to Armenian terms (such as luzzi- and luc, arziiya- and art), but the direction of borrowing and the validity of these etymologies remain uncertain.
+Some scholars suggest that the limited Anatolian elements in Armenian may have been acquired during migration through Anatolia.

 Other possible languages

 It has been proposed that other languages of the family existed that have left no records, including the pre-Greek languages of Lycaonia and Isauria unattested in the alphabetic era.
 In these regions, only Hittite, Hurrian, and Luwian are attested in the Bronze Age.
-Languages of the region such as Mysian and Phrygian are Indo-European but not Anatolian, and are thought to have entered Anatolia from the Balkan peninsula at a later date than the Anatolian languages.

 Extinction

-Anatolia was heavily Hellenized following the conquests of Alexander the Great, and the native languages of the area ceased to be spoken in subsequent centuries, making Anatolian the first well-attested branch of Indo-European to become extinct.
-The only other well-known branch with no living descendants is Tocharian, whose attestation ceases in the 8th century AD.
+Anatolia was heavily Hellenized following the conquests of Alexander the Great, as well as the previous Greek colonisation, and the native languages of the area ceased to be spoken as a result of assimilation in the subsequent centuries, making Anatolian the first well-attested branch of Indo-European to become extinct.
+The only other well-known major branch with no living descendants is Tocharian, whose attestation ceases in the 8th century AD.

 While Pisidian inscriptions date until the second century AD, the poorly-attested Isaurian language, which was probably a late Luwic dialect, appears to have been the last of the Anatolian languages to become extinct.
 Epigraphic evidence, including funerary inscriptions dating from as late as the 5th century, has been found by archaeologists.

 Personal names with Anatolian etymologies are known from the Hellenistic and Roman era and may have outlasted the languages they came from.
 Examples include Cilician Ταρκυνδβερρας Tarku-ndberras "assistance of Tarḫunz", Isaurian Ουαξαμοας Ouaxamoas < *Waksa-muwa "power of blessing(?)", and Lycaonian Πιγραμος Pigramos "resplendent, mighty" (cf. Carian 𐊷𐊹𐊼𐊥𐊪𐊸 Pikrmś, Luwian pīhramma/i-).

 Several Ancient Greek words are suggested to be Anatolian borrowings, for example: